PURPOSE OF THIS POLICY

 CSU Clery website

 FORMS AND TOOLS

 Campus Security Authority Training Video from the Clery Center for Security on Campus

 Approved by Anthony Frank, July 28, 2011

-Approved by Lynn Johnson, Vice President for University Operations February 10, 2019
+Revision approved by Lynn Johnson, Vice President for University Operations, on February 10, 2019